Make It Happen

 Car parks

 While preparing this guide we have spoken to Neighbourhood Networkers across the country to see what kind of activities people have been organising in their communities and where.
 Car parks have been a popular choice for people to put on events like the outdoor cinema and drive in bingo.
-It’s a great big open space with loads of room for social distancing.
-Find a car park near you, perhaps belonging to the likes of a community centre, that you could access freely for events.
+It’s a great big open space with loads of room Find a car park near you, perhaps belonging to the likes of a community centre, that you could access freely for events.

 GETTING FUNDING